urho3d/SLikeNet/readme.txt

 Since this property was introduced in CMake 2.8.18 building SLikeNet with CMake 2.6.4 will not use this property and instead set the "install_name" field to an absolute path like RakNet did.

+3.5.4 CMake install destinations for non-Windows platforms RakNet used to install its libs/headers into the source directory rather than lib/include destinations commonly used on Linux/OSX platforms.
+Since this prevented straight forward usage of the library on these platforms, it was changed in SLikeNet 0.2.0.
+As of this version, running 'make install' will install the lib/header files in the usual locations which are configurable via the CMAKE_INSTALL_PREFIX variable.